 When you understand the philosophy of JIT, the application to your business should become clear to you.

-Katanamakes your lean process even leaner.
+Katana makes your lean process even leaner and gives you complete just-in-time stock control.
 There is no need to do calculations by hand, figure out the best time to reorder stock, or micromanage staff.
-Everything is managed in one piece of software.
+You can manage everything with intuitive cloud manufacturing software: